-Over the past decade and a half, Rangel has developed an expertise in building and leading national racial, gender, and economic justice organizations, having held positions at the Ella Baker Center for Human Rights, the Restaurant Opportunities Centers (ROC United), and the Greenlining Institute.
+Over the past decade and a half, Rangel-Medina has developed an expertise in building and leading national racial, gender, and economic justice organizations, having held positions at the Ella Baker Center for Human Rights, the Restaurant Opportunities Centers (ROC United), and the Greenlining Institute.
 Most recently, she served as Managing Director for United for Respect, where she directed strategy to build a national multiracial, multigenerational economic justice movement for working people, many of whom have borne the brunt of the crushing economic fallout of the pandemic as they lose their jobs or face much higher risks of COVID-19 than the general public as “essential workers.”

 “My interests are a delightful match for what CREJ stands for and its long-term goals, including training prospective lawyers and scholars on intersectional justice,” Rangel said.
 “I want to make sure that first-generation students have equity embedded in the way they experience their legal education.”

-Part of that includes introducing content into the broader UC Hastings curriculum that helps students understand how laws designed by a historically white majority affect people of color and other minoritized groups.
+Part of that includes introducing content into the broader UC Law SF curriculum that helps students understand how laws designed by a historically white majority affect people of color and other minoritized groups.
 “Recognizing that, how can we shift our approach and have a more functional and effective legal system?
 Those are the questions I love to tackle,” she said.